BRANDON TOWNSHIP OFFICES WILL NOW BE OPEN.

 Office Hours: Monday - Friday 8:30 a.m. - 5:00 p.m.

-Use our outdoor locked drop box for your convenience
+Use our online registration or outdoor locked drop box for your convenience

 History of Recreation in Brandon Township